lidachao111222/awesome-layout/readme.md

 ```html
 <script type="module" src="path/to/the/js/file"></script>
 ```
 Note that `type="module"` is an ES6 syntax and only works in modern browsers.
-You can check [here](https://stenciljs.com/docs/javascript) for more details.
+You can check [here](https://stenciljs.com/docs/javascript) for more details for Vanilla JS importing.

 ### Angular
 Please check [here](https://stenciljs.com/docs/angular) for details.
 Just make sure you import `defineCustomElements()` from _node_modules/awesome-layout/loader_ instead.